PEMapModder/Small-ZC-Plugins/WorldEditArt/Description.md

 With this plugin, if you want to use macros, first you have to set an anchor by `/wea anchor` after a selecting a block.
 If you want your current location to be the anchor instead, use `/wea anchor me`.
 Then, you can start recording the macro using `/wea macro start <name>`.
 Stop and save the macro using `/wea macro stop`.
 The macro will be saved into plugins/WorldEditArt/macros/<name>.mcr in a compact binary format. (which means you cannot read it or edit it without a hex editor unless you are an ASCII expert) If the macro already exists or another operator is recording it when you start, you will be required to choose another name.
 Later, (optionally after choosing another anchor) you can use `/wea macro run <name>` to run the macro again.
 Note that "later" refers to any time after the macro has been saved, which includes after a server restart.

+### Why would I want to use macros?
+Sometimes, you don't always want to copy full selections.
+You may just want to copy a few blocks, but these blocks are not together.
+For example, you built a Herobrine statue.
+You want to copy another next to it, but if you use the cuboid clipboard, the clipboard will also copy some blocks at the ceiling.
+This is when you want to use macros, where only the blocks you build (the blocks recorded in the macro) will be copied.

 Documentation
 ===
 ## .mcr File Format